sesigler/hendriau.github.io/content/authors/SageSigler/_index.md

 user_groups:
 - Professional Research Assistants
 ---
 Greetings!
 My name is Sage.
 I received my MS in Statistics from CU Denver and my BS in Mathematics with a minor in Art from the University of New Orleans.
 I am from the beautiful city of New Orleans and love any excuse to put on a costume.
-Aside from biostatistical research, my other passions include Irish dance, art, card games, and reading.
+Aside from biostatistical research, my other passions include Irish dance, art, card games, and read.